 The headline of a recent ad for Pegasus, a line of bathroom fittings by Home Depot, says "Luxury is only for the privileged?
 What gave you that idea?"
-Today, the promise of the good life, the ultimate experience of luxurious living, is made to mass-market consumers by products in virtually every category.
-Silverstein and Fiske (2003) refer to this as the emerging "new luxury" market and describe it as a recent socioeconomic trend in which middle-market consumers trade up to "products and services which possess higher levels of quality, taste, and aspiration than [other] goods in the [same] category but are not so expensive as to be out of reach" (Silverstein and Fiske 2003, p.
+Today, the promise of the good life, the ultimate experience of luxurious living, is made to mass market consumers by products in virtually every category.
+Silverstein and Fiske (2003) refer to this trend as the emerging "new luxury" market and describe it as a recent socio-economic trend in which middle-market consumers trade up to "products and services which possess higher levels of quality, taste, and aspiration than [other] goods in the [same] category but are not so expensive as to be out of reach" (Silverstein and Fiske 2003, p.
 1).
-Thus, the new luxury market is not restricted to conventional luxury goods such as diamonds, furs, and expensive cars (referred to by Silverstein and Fiske as "old luxury"), but may include any products at the top of their category, from sandwiches (e.g., Panera Bread) to body washes (e.g., Bath and Body Works).
-According to Silverstein and Fiske (2003), new luxury products are premium goods that connect with consumers on an emotional level.
+Thus, the "new luxury" market is not restricted to conventional luxury goods such as diamonds, furs, and expensive cars (referred to by Silverstein and Fiske as "old luxury"), but may include any products at the top of their category, from sandwiches (e.g., Panera Bread) to body washes (e.g., Bath and Body Works).
+According to Silverstein and Fiske (2003), "new luxury" products are premium goods that connect with consumers on an emotional level.

-With the emergence of the new luxury phenomenon, luxury branding is an increasingly important domain for research in marketing.
-Although there are some notable exceptions (e.g., Park, Milberg and Lawson 1991; Vigneron and Johnson 2004), the concept of luxury, the marketing of luxury products, and the management of luxury brands have for the most part been ignored in the extant literature.
+With the emergence of the "new luxury" phenomenon, luxury branding is an increasingly important domain for research in marketing.
+Although there are some notable exceptions (e.g., Park Milberg and Lawson 1991; Vigneron and Johnson 2004), the concept of luxury, the marketing of luxury products, and the management of luxury brands have for the most part been ignored in the extant literature.
 The central aim of this chapter is to present the current state of knowledge with regard to luxury branding and to identify gaps in this knowledge that pertain to (1) the conceptualization of luxury brands, (2) the understanding of how consumers relate to and process information about luxury brands, and (3) the identification of the benefits and risks inherent to managing the luxury brand concept.

-In the remainder of the chapter, we first distinguish between the notions of new luxury and old luxury.
+The remainder of the chapter is as follows.
+We first distinguish between the notions of "new luxury" and "old luxury".
 Next we present a brief review of the state of the knowledge about the marketing of luxury products and brands.
 A great deal of this research investigates how a luxury brand should be managed from a marketer's point of view, a notion consistent with old luxury branding.
 Notably, however, some recent research has provided insight into the motivations driving luxury brand choice.
-After reviewing the relevant literature, we identify some critical gaps, with a focus on the reconceptualization of luxury brands, the need for an increased understanding of consumer processing of the luxury brand concept, and benefits and risks inherent to managing the luxury brand concept.
-Please see Figure 14.1 for a diagrammatic summary of extant and future research.
+After reviewing the relevant literature, we then identify some critical gaps in this literature with a focus on the reconceptualization of luxury brands, the need for an increased understanding of consumer processing of the luxury brand concept, and benefits and risks inherent to managing the luxury brand concept.
+Please see figure 1 for a diagrammatic summary of extant and future research.